adamchainz/ec2-metadata/README.rst

     from ec2_metadata import ec2_metadata

-This object has a number of lazy attributes that pull the respective data from the metadata service on first access, which are documented below.
+This object has a number of lazy attributes that pull the respective data from the metadata service on first access, all documented below.
+They are all strings (Python 3 ``str``) except where noted.

 Attributes don't entirely correspond to the paths in the metadata service - they have been 'cleaned up'.
 You may also want to refer to the `metadata service docs
 <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-data-categories>`_
-to understand what's there.
+to understand the exact contents.

 ============================== ========
 Attribute Name                 Contents